The Role of OT in Skilled Nursing Facilities

 Patients in subacute rehab will have around an hour to an hour and half of therapy per day, versus three hours a day in acute rehab.
 In acute rehab, the average length of stay is shorter, at around 10-12 days.
 In subacute rehab, patients may stay several weeks or more if needed.

-For more information on all of the possible outcomes after the hospital, read about the full continuum of care in the article titled Navigating Through The Occupational Therapy Continuum Of Care.
+For more information about all of the possible outcomes after the hospital, read about the full continuum of care in the article titled Navigating Through The Occupational Therapy Continuum Of Care.

 How Many OTs Work in SNFs?

-According to AOTA’s Workforce Survey from 2015, approximately 19.2% of OTs worked in SNFs/long term care and 55.9% of OTAs worked SNFs/LTC.
+According to AOTA’s Workforce Survey in 2019, approximately 19.2% of OTs worked in SNFs/long term care and 55.9% of OTAs worked SNFs/LTC.
+This makes SNFs one of the largest employers for occupational therapists and occupational therapy assistants according to the Bureau of Labor Statistics.

 What to Look for in a SNF OT/COTA Position

-Despite the above mentioned therapy cuts, SNFs are still hiring occupational therapists and COTAs since they’re an essential part of the patient’s rehab process.
+Despite reimbursement therapy cuts made in 2019, SNFs are still very frequently hiring occupational therapists and COTAs since they are an essential part of the patient’s rehab process.

-A 2019 study found that clinicians in SNF settings were four times more likely to report unethical behavior than all other settings, with SNF clinicians also reporting the greatest prevalence of productivity standards.
-Read about the study here: Are Productivity Goals in Rehabilitation Practice Associated With Unethical Behaviors?
+A 2019 study found that clinicians in SNF settings were four times more likely to report unethical behavior than all other settings, with SNF clinicians also reporting the greatest prevalence of ultra high productivity standards.
+You can read about the study here: Are Productivity Goals in Rehabilitation Practice Associated With Unethical Behaviors?
 (Tammany, O’Connell, Allen, and Brismee).

-You’ll absolutely want to inquire about the productivity expectations while interviewing.
-If a facility has productivity requirements of greater than 85% for OTs and 90% for COTAs, my personal advice is to move on to a position with more attainable requirements.
+You’ll absolutely want to inquire about the facility’s productivity expectations while interviewing.
+If a facility has productivity requirements of greater than 85% for OTs and 90% for COTAs, my personal advice is to move on to a position with more attainable requirements so you don’t quickly burn out.

-That being said, don’t be afraid to work at a SNF.
-There are great SNFs out there, with realistic productivity expectations; you’ll just need to do a bit more homework on the requirements before accepting a position.
+That being said, don’t be afraid to work at a SNF!
+There are great SNFs out there, with realistic productivity expectations; you’ll just need to do a bit more homework on their requirements before accepting a position.

 When applying for a SNF OT position, you can look at the company’s reviews on Glassdoor and Indeed to get a feel for what employees are saying.
 Do take the reviews with a grain of salt as the reviews can sometimes be slanted to the negative since happy employees are less likely to take the time to review.

-I do recommend asking ask current therapists their thoughts on the facility before or after your SNF interview for an honest perspective.
+I also recommend asking current therapists their thoughts on the facility before or after your SNF interview for an honest perspective.

-For our full list of SNF job recommendations, be sure to check out our article 9 Things to Consider Before Working in a Skilled Nursing Facility.
+For our full list of what OT practitioners should know before taking a SNF job, be sure to check out our companion article 9 Things to Consider Before Working in a Skilled Nursing Facility.

 We hope this article helps give you an idea of what it looks like working as a SNF occupational therapist.
-If you’re an OT or COTA working in a skilled nursing facility, what other information would you share?
+If you’re an OT or COTA working in a skilled nursing facility, what other tips or information would you share to OTs interested in this setting?
 Please let us know in the comments!